 Asymptomatic, Presymptomatic, and Symptomatic Transmission

-But symptomatic cases transmitted to more people than asymptomatic cases, according to a survey of Luxembourg (Wilmes et al.), and systematic reviews and meta-analyses of many studies (Madewell et al.; Thompson H, Mousa, et al.; van Elsland; World Health Organization “Advice on the Use of Masks”), and contact tracing studies (Sayamphanathan et al.).
+But symptomatic cases transmitted to more people than asymptomatic cases, according to a a survey of Wuhan households (Li F, Li Y-Y, et al.), a survey of Luxembourg (Wilmes et al.), systematic reviews and meta-analyses of many studies (Madewell et al.; Thompson H, Mousa, et al.; van Elsland; World Health Organization “Advice on the Use of Masks”), and contact tracing studies (Sayamphanathan et al.).
+For example, during the early months of the pandemic in the US, symptomatic patients infected 29% of their household contacts (secondary infection rate, SIR), including 42% of their children and 33% of spouses/ partners (Lewis NM, Chu VT, et al.).

 Several studies found large percentages of people had asymptomatic infections, varying with their ages and transmission situations (Oran, Topol).
-For example, a survey of half the Luxembourg resident population found 33% of positive cases were asymptomatic (Wilmes et al.).
+For example, a longitudinal serological survey of the first epicenter, Wuhan, China, showed that 82% of those with antibodies had been asymptomatic (He Z, Ren, et al.).
+A survey of half the Luxembourg resident population found 33% of positive cases were asymptomatic (Wilmes et al.).
 In the heavily infected Italian town of Vo, testing most of the population twice found about 40% of infected people had no symptoms, and the symptomatic and asymptomatic cases had about equal viral loads that could transmit to others (Imperial College London; Lavezzo et al.).
 In the general population of a high transmission area, among pregnant women admitted to a New York City hospital for birth delivery, 14% had SARS-CoV-2 without symptoms (Sutton et al.).
 Among people found infected in a program in Korea, 36% were asymptomatic.
-Then 19% started having symptoms, showing that they had actually been presymtomatic (Lee S, Kim, et al.).
-After several residents of a long-term care skilled nursing facility in Washington state had coronavirus COVID-19, scientists tested 93% of residents, and found that about half of those infected did not show symptoms (Kimball et al.).
+Then 19% started having symptoms, showing that they had actually been presymptomatic (Lee S, Kim, et al.).
+After several residents of a long-term care skilled nursing facility in Washington state had COVID-19, scientists tested 93% of residents, and found that about half of those infected did not show symptoms (Kimball et al.).
 When large numbers of cruise ship passengers and crews were tested for viral RNA, 26% – 51% of those infected were asymptomatic.
 When they tested the same individuals repeatedly, 17.9% of those infected never showed symptoms (Mizumoto et al.).
 So, much of the transmission on the cruise ships was probably from asymptomatic people (Moriarty et al.).
 Many children with few or no symptoms shed large numbers of coronaviruses, and so could be transmitting it to adults, who could later develop severe infections (Kelvin and Halperin; Qiu et al.; Van Beusekom, “COVID-19”; Xu Y, Li X et al.).
+In London care homes with no reported COVID-19 cases, an antibody seropositivity survey found they ranged from 10% – 56%, revealing silent transmission (Jeffery-Smith et al.).

 COVID-19 can spread more easily than many other infectious respiratory diseases, including in the incubation period and asymptomatic infections (Gandhi M, Yokoe, et al.; Joseph), or within a few days after symptom onset (Cheng HY, Jian SW “Contact Tracing”).
 Symptoms usually start about 5 days after exposure, ranging from 2 -14 days.
-This virus quickly multiplies in the person, and produces millions of viruses in mucous and saliva in a few days.
+This virus quickly multiplies in the person, and produces millions of viruses in mucous and saliva in a few days (Huang N, Pérez, et al.).
 After symptoms stop, the virus is still shedding from that person for up to 49 days.
-Patients start to develop immune antibodies in a few days after exposure, but the viruses continue multiplying and shedding, and gradually decrease later (Lauer et al.; National Academies of Sciences, “SARS-CoV-2 Viral shedding”; Tan et al.; Van Beusekom, “Study”; Wölfel et al.; World Health Organization “Immunity…”).
+Patients start to develop immune antibodies in a few days after exposure, but the viruses continue multiplying and shedding, and gradually decrease later (Lauer et al.; National Academies of Sciences, “SARS-CoV-2 Viral shedding”; Tan et al.; Van Beusekom, “Study”; Wiersinga et al.; Wölfel et al.; World Health Organization “Immunity…”).
+In that sequence of events, cases are more likely to transmit when presymptomatic than symptomatic (Li F, Li Y-Y, et al.).

 Isolation and quarantine